Finley Football Club

 The Finley Football Club, nicknamed the Cats, is an Australian rules football and netball club based in the town of Finley located in the Riverina district of New South Wales.

 The club's football and netball teams currently play in the playing in the Murray FNL, which Finley joined in 1933.

 History

+Earliest mentions of the club in the local press appear in 1894 with its early success against the Berrigan Football Club.